 When you apply for a loan for an investment property the bank will order a valuation on the property.
-Quite often the valuation the bank gets from their registered valuer will be less than the price you paid, and in some instances many thousands of dollars below the purchase price, which may leave you wondering if you have been fleeced by the company that sold you the property.
+Quite often the valuation the bank gets from their registered valuer will be less than the price you are paying, and in some instances many thousands of dollars below the purchase price, which may leave you wondering if you are being fleeced by the company selling you the property.

 Why does this happen?
-There a number of things you need to know to understand this.
+There are a number of things you need to know to understand this.

 What is a valuation?

 An estimation of the property’s value on the real estate market.

 Why does the bank have the property valued?

 Because the bank has to ensure that the property is worth more than your home loan, as the property is the collateral for the loan.
 The lender may have to sell the property to recover the outstanding loan amount if you are unable to meet the repayments for some reason.

 What is the difference between a market valuation and a bank valuation?

 A market valuation will determine a property’s price on the open market, takes the property market into account and is based on a transaction done between “a willing but not anxious buyer and a willing but not anxious seller”.
 A bank valuation helps the lender determine their risks, will factor in selling costs if a quick sale is to be achieved and is therefore usually more conservative than a market valuation.